Psychiatry Residency Physician-Scientist Training Program

 PGY 1 & 2

 During the first half of the residency training, PSTP residents focus on clinical training, finding a primary research mentor and defining their scientific interests.
 During the PGY 1 Year the residents will spend 1.5 months on the research unit at the Maryland Psychiatric Research Center (MPRC).
-There are 3 continuous months of protected research time with no call in the PGY 2 year.
+In the PG-2 year there are three continuous months of protected research time, during which the resident will not have call duties.

 PGY 3 & 4